-Where a User has an offtake agreement with an Authorised Agent with only an emergency DER management requirement and no more than 5 kVA inverter capacity then the Maximum limits of Table 4.1, 4.2 and 4.3 will apply and the static limits of Table 4.1, 4.2 and 4.3 will apply as a failsafe limit.
+Where a User has an offtake agreement with an Authorised Agent with only an emergency DER management requirement then the Maximum limits of Table 4.1, 4.2 and 4.3 will apply and the static limits of Table 4.1, 4.2 and 4.3 will apply as a failsafe limit.

-Where a User has an off-take agreement with an Authorised Agent under a DER Management Product (such as a Virtual Power Plant), the User will be subject to a Dynamic Operating Envelope (DOE) under a Dynamic Connection Agreement that will remotely control permitted export at any time.
+Where a User has an off-take agreement with an Authorised Agent under an Advanced DER Management (4.3.3.2) product (such as a Virtual Power Plant), the User will be subject to a Dynamic Operating Envelope (DOE) under a Dynamic Connection Agreement.
+The Authorised Agent will remotely control permitted export at any time within the published limits of the DOE.
 The static limits of Table 4.1, 4.2 and 4.3 will apply as a failsafe limit.
 See 4.3.3.